Yakitoriholic/Highlight-based_Echo_Simulation/readme.md

 The project utlized a toolbox called Acoustics Toolbox, can be downloaded on http://oalib.hlsresearch.com/AcousticsToolbox/ (toolbox edition:2020_11_4)

-click the file Echo_Simulation.prj by matlab then you'll open the project
+click the file Echo_Simulation.prj by matlab then you'll open the project（or just run main.mlx file）

 @author's email: mrsingorxing@gmail.com (feel free to contact)